dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 You can customize the incremental processing of dlt by setting the parameter `on_cursor_value_missing`.

-When loading incrementally there are two assumptions:
+When loading incrementally with the default settings, there are two assumptions:
 1. each row contains the cursor path
 2. each row is expected to contain a value at the cursor path that is not `None`.

-For example, the following source data will raise an error:
+For example, the two following source data will raise an error:
 ```py
 @dlt.resource
 def some_data_without_cursor_path(updated_at=dlt.sources.incremental("updated_at")):